All our products are made with love and care in RURAL Australia by men and women who have a disability.

 $44.95 for a life time of tantrum free ironing.

-Because it’s the underside of the Fitz Like A Glove™ Ironing Board Cover that makes it special.
+It’s the underside of the Fitz Like A Glove™ Ironing Board Cover that makes it special.
 And different to other ironing board covers.

 You want a cover to fit whatever size your board is.
 To fit perfectly, regardless of what you’re ironing.
 You don’t want it to ever move, ride up, wrinkle, crease, and curl its toes up when you’re putting the finishing touches on your best garment or heritage quilt.
 You like colour, but definitely don’t want it to bleed on anything you own.
 You might not wash your cover frequently, but when you do, you don’t want it to fall apart.
 So the fabric has to be pretty special.
 And you don’t want to throw it away every few months and have to buy another one.